 - updated valuations are determined and

-The wizard is used to create a uniform system status and, if necessary, to make up for missing adjustments from a manual changeover from January 2020.
-This means that all users can start next year without any concerns.
+The wizard serves to create a uniform system status and, if necessary, to make up for missing adjustments from a manual changeover from January 2020.
+This means that all users can continue to operate without any concerns.